ramzorevelo/MazeGame/README.md

 You can also change the shape of entities (circle, triangle, diamond), the number of lives, score per item, speed of enemies/items, and more.

 Maze Layout
-In main.cpp, you can edit the maze layout using a 2D vector:
+In main.cpp, you can edit the maze layout using a 2D vector by changing the values and number of rows and columns:

 ```cpp
 std::vector<std::vector<int>> layout = {